jfehrle/coq/doc/sphinx/language/core/records.rst

               Rat_bottom_nonzero := O_S 1;
               Rat_irreducible := one_two_irred |}.

-         (* Applicative form: use the constructor and provide values for all the fields in order.  "mkRat" is the Record command *) Definition half' := mkRat true 1 2 (O_S 1) one_two_irred.
+         (* Application form: use the constructor and provide values for all the fields in order.  "mkRat" is defined by the Record command *) Definition half' := mkRat true 1 2 (O_S 1) one_two_irred.

 Accessing fields (projections)